zhtpandog/nyansa_haotian/readme.md

 ### Space Complexity ###
 Space cost comes from storing records into a dictionary.
 In worst case (each visit within each day is distinct), it is `O(N)`.

+### Tiny Further Improvements ###
+The dates can also be sorted using bucket sort by placing dates in sequential indices.
+This can slightly improve time complexity into `O(N + M + K)`.
+But since the assumption says there are much fewerer dates than URLs, this improvement is trivial.
+Also, for space, the URL lookup idea I discussed before can also be applied.

 ### Conclusion ###
 This method takes advantage of the assumption and achieving performance boost by not sorting URLs.